mpenet/casyn/README.md

 These are also extendable from a multimethod.

-Composite types are also supported, use the same type definitions but in a vector (they can be used as keys, names, values):
+Composite types are also supported, use the same type definitions but in a vector (they can be used as keys, names, values, and allow nested types, when nested composite expression might fail though, it can be useful for storage of more data):

 ```clojure
 (defschema test-schema